-- 1. IN COMPLIANCE.
+- 1. NOT IN COMPLIANCE.
 If monitoring shows exceedances, corrective actions are taken.
-If corrective actions are taken as specified in 40 CFR 60.755, the monitored exceedance is not a violation of the operational requirements in 40 CFR 60.753. - 2.
+If corrective actions are taken as specified in 40 CFR 60.755, the monitored exceedance is not a violation of the operational requirements in 40 CFR 60.753 as long as the corrective actions do not cause exceedances of other operational standards.
+However, the facility is currently operating numerous wells at temperatures above 131 °F which have not been given approved higher operating values by AQD, as described in EUACTIVECOLL, SC III.4.
+As such, the facility is considered to be in noncompliance with this condition. - 2.
 IN COMPLIANCE.
 The provisions of 40 CFR Part 60, Subpart WWW apply at all times, except during periods of start-up, shutdown, or malfunction, provided the duration of the start-up, shutdown, or malfunction does not exceed 5 days.
 The facility reported no start-up, shutdown, or malfunctions exceeding 5 days during the compliance evaluation period for EUACTIVECOLL. - 3.
 NOT APPLICABLE.
-The control system, as installed, meets the requirements of S.C.
-IV.5, IV.6, and IV.7. so the facility has not requested an alternate control system design. - 4.
+The control system, as installed, meets the requirements of EUACTIVECOLL, SCs IV.5, IV.6, and IV.7, so the facility has not requested an alternate control system design. - 4.
 IN COMPLIANCE.
 Facility maintains and implements an SSM Plan for EUACTIVECOLL.